manuelconceicao/CodeNotes/topics/softwareintro/softwareintro.md

 **Solution**: Give responsability in a way that keeps coupling low.

-In a OO programming language there can be the following kinds of connections types:
+In a OO programming language there can be the following kinds of associations types:

-- *TypeX* has an association (e.g. reference) with and instance *TypeY*;
+- *TypeX* has an association (e.g. reference) with an instance *TypeY*;
 - *TypeX* has a method that references an instance *TypeY*;
 - *TypeX* calls services of an object *TypeY*;
 - *TypeX* is a subclass, directly or indirectly, of *TypeY*;